Student Loans (Debt Interest) Bill

 Overview

-This bill aims to reduce the interest rate applied to outstanding student loan debt in England and Wales.
-It links the interest rate to the Consumer Prices Index (CPI), preventing it from exceeding inflation.
+This bill aims to limit the interest rate applied to outstanding student loan debt in England and Wales.
+It changes how the interest rate is calculated, linking it to the annual rate of inflation as measured by the Consumer Prices Index (CPI).

 Description

 The Student Loans (Debt Interest) Bill amends the Education (Student Loans) (Repayment) Regulations 2009 and the Teaching and Higher Education Act 1998.
-Specifically:
+Key changes include:

-- Interest Rate Change: For academic years commencing in 2020 and beyond, the interest rate on student loans will be capped at the annual rate of the Consumer Prices Index (CPI) for all items, as published by the Office for National Statistics for the previous March.
-This replaces the previous system where the rate was not capped.
+- Interest Rate Calculation: For student loans taken out in 2020 or later, the interest rate will be capped at the annual rate of the Consumer Prices Index (CPI) for all items published by the Office for National Statistics for the March preceding the academic year.
+This replaces the previous system, which applied a variable interest rate tied to the RPI (Retail Prices Index).

 - Geographical Scope: The bill applies only to England and Wales.